Mayankgupta688/SesionLogin/README.md

 # MEAN Stack Application
-Basic Node Framework
+Basic Login Functionality

-This project shall serve you as a starting point for MEAN application.
+Simple Login Functionality Using Mean Stack.

-User shall continue building his architecture on the initial framework already created.
+Application is validating the data using simple request to MongoDb whic returns back with the message whether the user exists or not

-Application contains the basic framework to Integarete Following features in the Node Project
+Application contains the basic framework to Integrate Following features in the Node Project

   1. MongoDb: To Integrate With the Database
   2. Vash View Engine: To Integrate View Engine